How To Draw A Volleyball Knee Pads | A Step-By-Step Guide

 Taking Your Volleyball Knee Pads Drawing to the Next Level

 Great job on the basics of your knee pad drawing!
-To elevate your artwork, consider adding color, shading, backgrounds, or extra textures.
+Consider adding color, shading, backgrounds, or extra textures to elevate your artwork.
 Here are some suggestions for taking your volleyball knee pads to the next level

 Coloring the Volleyball Knee Pads